Ecological systems in a modeling perspective: The diffusion approximation

+is a criterion in terms of the parameters of the model that ensures validity of our diffusion approximation.

 A picture of how a normal distribution approximates the actual distribution as the carrying capacity becomes larger and the variance becomes relatively smaller is given in Figure \ref{normal_distr_appr1}(a)-(d).
-Here, we have depicted the actual distribution by red circles, a normal distribution that shares the mean and variance with the actual distribution with a yellow curve, and the approximate normal distribution derived above with a magenta curve.
+Here, we have depicted the actual distribution by green circles, a normal distribution that shares the mean and variance with the actual distribution with a red dashed curve, and the approximate normal distribution derived above with a magenta curve.
+In Figure \ref{normal_distr_appr1}(a)-(d), we have

+Thus, criterion (\ref{coeffvar}) implies that panel (c) is at the validity boundary and that panel (d) has a clearly valid diffusion approximation whereas panels (a) and (b) remain quite far from validity.
+We have added the normal distribution curve that corresponds to moment closure approximation (Section \ref{sec_mom_close}) as a black dashed curve in the panels (a)-(d) and we note that this approximation approaches the actual probability mass function visibly faster than the diffusion approximation in panels (b) and (c).
+However, the precise expressions for the variances and means are far more complicated in this case.

 We conclude that the risk of extinction for smaller populations with comparably large variances is considerably higher than for larger populations with comparably small variances.
 The concept of quasi-stationarity receives its meaning in Figure \ref{normal_distr_appr1}(c) when the probabilities for populations sizes in the span $1,\dots,30$ become extremely small because of approximate normality of the distribution.
 There is almost no probability that the population size passes this interval given that it has already reached a value close to the carrying capacity.
-Therefore, the general rule is that measures against invasive species and diseases must be taken as soon as they are detected or encountered (Palmer, Whalen, Aley, Russell (2026) ).